 The Air Quality Program reserves the right to bring any action or to seek civil or administrative penalties for any past, present or future violations of the RAC not specifically addressed herein.
 Further, the Air Quality Program has the right to bring any action to enforce this Settlement Agreement and Stipulated Final Compliance Order and to seek any authorized penalties for any violation of this Settlement Agreement and Stipulated Final Compliance Order.
+The Air Quality Program reserves the right to revoke this Settlement Agreement and Stipulated Final Compliance Order.
 The Air Quality Program reserves the right to revoke this Settlement Agreement and Stipulated Final Compliance Order if and to the extent the Air Quality Program finds, after signing this Settlement Agreement and Stipulated Final Compliance Order, that any information provided by {Company Name} was materially false or inaccurate at the time such information was provided to the Air Quality Program, and the Air Quality Program reserves the right to assess and collect any and all civil penalties for any violation described herein.